 - Stage 1: Initiation of VZ application completed online

-- Stage 2: Submit your secondary application materials to Graduate Affairs.
-Your status will stay in this stage until you receive an e-mail receipt that your application is complete.
+- Stage 2: Submit your secondary application materials by uploading documents to your online VZ application.
+Your status will remain incomplete until you receive an e-mail from our department that your application is complete.

 - Stage 3: Complete is the status that your application will stay in until the Admissions Committee reviews your file and you are notified of the decision.
 Students are admitted on a rolling basis starting with the most competitive from March—August.

 - Stage 4: Decision Once the Admissions Committee has made a decision, you will be notified.
-Some applicants who are not competitive may stay on a wait list until a seat opens.
+Highly competitive applicants may hear a decision within 1-3 weeks after their application is complete.
 If you are admitted, you will receive an e-mail from the Office of Graduate Affairs.

 Once a decision has been made, you can check you status HERE.